 Many scholars suggest the Central Court hosted bull-leaping, the famous Minoan ritual in which acrobats vaulted over a charging bull, with spectators watching from around the court and upper storeys.

-One of the most popular ideas about the Central Court is that it was the arena for bull-leaping, the spectacular and dangerous Minoan ritual sport, shown in the famous Knossos frescoes, in which athletes grasped the horns of a charging bull and vaulted over its back.
-In this reconstruction, the bull-leaping took place in the Central Court while spectators watched from the surrounding wings, balconies and upper storeys, turning the court into a grand ritual amphitheatre.
+One of the most popular ideas about the Central Court is that it was the arena for bull-leaping, the spectacular and dangerous Minoan ritual sport shown in the famous Knossos frescoes, in which athletes grasped the horns of a charging bull and vaulted over its back.
+In this reconstruction, the bull-leaping took place in the Central Court while spectators watched from the surrounding wings, balconies and upper storeys, turning the court into a grand ritual amphitheatre at the heart of the palace.

 What rooms surround the Central Court at Knossos?